 Create and Use WordPress Template Parts

-A WordPress template part is very similar to the Header, Footer, and Sidebar templates except you can branch out and create any number of template parts to call into your WordPress theme to provide specific functions, such as displaying posts from a specific category or displaying a gallery of photos you’ve uploaded to your website.
+WordPress template parts are relatively new.
+A template part is very similar to the Header, Footer, and Sidebar templates except that you aren’t limited to just these.
+You can branch out and create any number of template parts to call into your WordPress theme to provide specific functions, such as displaying posts from a specific category or displaying a gallery of photos you’ve uploaded to your website.

 Template parts are loaded via the get_template_part function.
 The get_template_part function accepts two parameters:

-Slug: The slug parameter is required and describes the generic type of template part to be loaded, such as loop.
+Slug: The slug parameter is required and describes the generic type of template part to be loaded, such as content.

 Name: The name parameter is optional and selects a specialized template part, such as post.

 A call to get_template_part with just the slug parameter tries to load a template file with the slug.php filename.
 Thus, a call to get_template_part(‘content’) tries to load content.php.
 And a call to get_template_part('header’ ,‘widgets') tries to load header-widgets.php.
 See a pattern here?
 The term slug, refers to the name of the template file, minus the .php extension, because WordPress already assumes that it’s a PHP file.

 A call to get_template_part with both the slug and name parameters tries to load a template file with a slug-name.php filename.
 If a template file with a slug-name.php filename doesn’t exist, WordPress tries to load a template file with a slug.php filename.

 Thus, a call to get_template_part(‘content’, 'post') first tries to load content-post.php followed by content.php if content-post.php doesn’t exist.
 A call to get_template_part('header-widgets', 'post') first tries to load header-widgets-post.php followed by header-widgets.php if header-widgets-post.php doesn’t exist.